Aro1914/Morra/README.md

 ## Setup

 - You must have WSL installed in your computer and Docker working too, to be able to run the containerized application successfully.
-Follow the very comprehensive guide on how to get this done in the Quickstart section of [Reach Docs](https://docs.reach.sh/quickstart/#quickstart).
+Follow the very comprehensive guide on how to get this done in the Quickstart section of the [Reach Docs](https://docs.reach.sh/quickstart/#quickstart).
 - You should have a TestNet connected to your MetaMask Wallet, or instead use MyAlgo Wallet it spins a wallet in TestNet for you.

 ## Usage